During NAIDOC Week 2022, we launched our Innovate Reconciliation Action Plan (2022–2024).

 The Baker Institute’s Reconciliation Action Plan (RAP) formalises our ongoing commitment to strengthen relationships with Aboriginal and Torres Strait Islander peoples, engage staff in reconciliation and continue our innovative program of health research that aims to benefit the lives of all Australians.

-Our RAP is being developed by a working group of Baker Institute staff and students, in consultation with Aboriginal and Torres Strait Islander stakeholders, community members and the Institute’s leadership team.
+The RAP was developed by a working group of Baker Institute staff and students, in consultation with Aboriginal and Torres Strait Islander stakeholders, community members and the Institute’s leadership team.

-The RAP program is an initiative of Reconciliation Australia.
-It aims to advance five dimensions of reconciliation — race relations, equality and equity, historical acceptance, institutional integrity and unity — by supporting organisations to:
+- The RAP program is an initiative of Reconciliation Australia, which aims to advance five dimensions of reconciliation — race relations, equality and equity, historical acceptance, institutional integrity and unity — by supporting organisations to:

 - Build and encourage relationships between Aboriginal and Torres Strait Islander peoples, communities, organisations and the broader Australian community.

 - Foster and embed respect for the world’s longest surviving cultures and communities.